-The Secrets of Still Waters Chasm, the second book in the series, opens with Gabriela's discovery of two bodies on the beach of a secluded lake-which suddenly disappear after she goes for help.
-From a string of poisoning deaths to a nefarious development in the woods surrounding the chasm, Gabriela finds herself caught in a web of deception and danger.
-The third book, The Secrets of the Old Post Cemetery, centers on a Revolutionary War-era map which not only reveals a spy's deception, but coincidently leads to evidence of a modern-day smuggling ring.
-Book 4 is The Secrets Wrapped in Snow-A Christmas Mystery.
+The latest book, The Secrets of Still Waters Chasm (Sept.
+2023), opens with Gabriela's discovery of two bodies on the beach of a secluded lake-which suddenly disappear after she goes for help.
+From a string of poisoning deaths to a nefarious development that threatens to destroy the chasm, Gabriela is caught in a web of deception and danger, as she tries to authenticate a 19th century drawing that just might the most significant nautical discovery of the past two centuries-all while trying to salvage a romantic relationship.